rafflc/scion/doc/COLIBRI_with_EPIC.md

 Also I am not sure if these authenticators already include the whole packet or only the request payload.\
 (6/11 rafflc) After discussing with Dominik: Bad idea.
 Authenticators only authenticate payload
 * (6/6 rafflc) Maybe we can add a mechanism that makes it optional to use the V_{SD} or at least think about different sizes.
+* (6/12 rafflc) Do we really need onion authentication?
+* (6/12 rafflc) Can't we just use a hash for computing the V_i?
+But only for non segment setup request packets on end to end reservations?